THE LILLS BACKSTORY

 We worked day and night building The Lills Design, our web, graphic, social, photography and video company, as well as networking and promoting the brand locally.
 As a husband/wife team, we were now able to wake up and go to sleep every single day knowing we were building our future truly together.
 Even if we had very little, what we were able to create was limitless.

 Life became super simple and we spent all of our time building our design business, rewiring our brains, restructuring our lifestyle, building clientele and creating a plan for our future.
 We made very little money in the beginning and there were moments we were down to nickels and pennies and just made do.
 We experienced life without a car, there were times we couldn’t pay rent, we had our electricity and even water turned off and oftentimes, it felt like we were fighting an uphill battle.
 In any case, we still didn’t take jobs that were meaningless to us or kept us apart.
 We pushed through, miracles occurred and finally, we were in business.

 Once some money came in the door, we didn’t change our lifestyle.
 We stayed minimal and today, all of our belongings fit in our VW bus.
-For over seven years we have thanked the universe and each other for having figured out a way to live and work together creatively.
+For over eight years we have thanked the universe and each other for having figured out a way to live and work together creatively.

 In 2017, we took our design company and life on the road.
 We went completely minimal, reorganized life, packed up our 80 square foot VW bus and hit the road to explore the U.S. On the day we left, we launched TheLills.com and began telling our story, sharing our thoughts and travels.
 We hope everyone enjoys our posts and comes along with us on this journey!
 Peace & Love – The Lills